 - Your user Library folder (

-~/Library), which is large and rarely searched - Virtual machine disk images (Parallels, VMware, UTM)
+~/Library), which is large and rarely searched in practice - Virtual machine disk images (Parallels, VMware, UTM)

 - Large video project folders or raw photo libraries